 In addition to being necessary for many minerals and vitamins, magnesium plays a number of important roles.
 One of those is making sure your muscles and nerves work as they should.
 It does this by regulating the levels of calcium in your body.
 In fact, most people get plenty of magnesium from their diet, because the mineral is involved in so many biological reactions.

 Manganese is another mineral that has a number of functions in the human body.
 One of those functions is making sure your muscles and nerves work as they should.
 Manganese also helps your body regulate the levels of calcium, which can help protect you from heart disease, cancer, and other issues.
 Additionally, it helps your body break down fats and protein, which means it has an important role in cell division and growth.
-Finally, manganese also helps to form DNA and aids in immune function because it provides vitamin absorption and aids white blood cells with fighting infection.
+Finally, manganese also helps to form DNA and aids in immune function because it provides vitamin absorption and aids white blood cells in fighting infection.

 Phosphorus is an essential mineral that has a number of functions in the human body.
 One of those functions is to help your cells grow and divide.
-Phosphorus also helps release energy for cells, which means it’s important for cell metabolism.
+Phosphorus also helps release energy for cells, which means it’s essential for cell metabolism.
 Phosphorus can also play a part in immune function by helping white blood cells fight infection and provide vitamin absorption.
 Plus, it can keep your bones healthy.

 Potassium is an essential mineral that has a lot of health benefits.
 It helps cells release energy, which means it’s important for cell metabolism.
-Potassium also helps your muscles and nerves work as they should, and can keep your bones healthy.
+Potassium also helps your muscles and nerves work as they should and can keep your bones healthy.
 Plus, potassium may help to prevent heart disease, cancer, and other issues.
 Although it is most associated with bananas, it can also be found in salmon, avocados, and milk.

 Selenium can help cells release energy and regulate calcium levels, both of which are important for cardiovascular health, cancer prevention, and other issues.
 Selenium supplementation has been shown to reduce the risk of development and progression of prostate cancer in men with low selenium status.
 Furthermore, selenium may also suppress the inflammatory response in patients with rheumatoid arthritis.
-There is also evidence that shows that selenium may decrease the incidence of colon cancer in men who have low dietary intake or high incidence of this type of cancer.
+There is also evidence that shows that selenium may decrease the incidence of colon cancer in men who have low dietary intake or a high incidence of this type of cancer.

 Best Potatoes Recipe for Bodybuilders